emonney/IdentityServer.ExtensionGrant.Delegation/README.md

     **Note**: If an email field is not included, it is automatically retrieved using the external token.
 In this case the external token must have the email scope.
 3. If the user exist IdentityServer returns the access token, if not a new user is automatically registered and an access token is returned for that user.

+## Help and Support
+*	For help post your questions in the [support forum](https://www.ebenmonney.com/forum/forum/programming-support)
+*	For bug reports open a [github issue](https://github.com/emonney/IdentityServer.ExtensionGrant.Delegation/issues)

 ## License
  [MIT](https://github.com/emonney/IdentityServer.ExtensionGrant.Delegation/blob/master/LICENSE)